Home / Physics / Hooke’s Law

 F = 15 N/m x 0.15 m = 2.25 N

-P.2.
-A spring is pulled to 12 cm and held in place with a force of 550 N. What is the spring constant of the spring?
+Problem 2.
+A spring is pulled to 12 cm and held in place with a force of 550 N. What is its spring constant?

 F = 550 N